forceliuss/AF-airflow-challenge/README.md

 ## DAGs Description

-### Carts DAG
+### Import Data DAG

-This DAG is responsible for extracting, transforming, and loading cart data from the API.
+This DAG is responsible for extracting, transforming, and loading data from the API.

 - **Tasks**:
-  - Extract cart data from the API.
+  - Extract raw data from the API and store it in the `local_storage/raw` directory.
-  - Transform the data to the required format.
-  - Explode the items in the cart to get a list of products.
-  - Load the transformed data into the raw, staging, and marts layers.
+  - Load the raw data into the dbt raw layer.

-### Customers DAG
+### Dbt Transform DAG

-This DAG is responsible for extracting, transforming, and loading customer data from the API.
+This DAG is responsible for transforming the data in the dbt raw layer.

 - **Tasks**:
-  - Extract customer data from the API.
-  - Transform the data to the required format.
-  - Load the transformed data into the raw, staging, and marts layers.

-### Logistics DAG

-This DAG is responsible for extracting, transforming, and loading logistics data from the API.

-- **Tasks**:
-  - Extract logistics data from the API.
-  - Transform the data to the required format.
-  - Load the transformed data into the raw, staging, and marts layers.

-### Products DAG

-This DAG is responsible for extracting, transforming, and loading product data from the API.

-- **Tasks**:
-  - Extract product data from the API.
+  - Extract raw data from the dbt raw layer.
-  - Transform the data to the required format.
+  - Transform the data to the required table structure.
-  - Load the transformed data into the raw, staging, and marts layers.
+  - Load the transformed data into the dbt staging, intermediate and marts layers.
+    **_More about this in the Data Separation section_**

-## How to Run
+# How to Run

 To run the project, follow these steps: